Nataša Pirc Musar: Legal and business career

 In April 2003, Pirc Musar joined the Supreme Court of Slovenia as director of the Center for Education and Information.
 Pirc Musar is best remembered for being the Commissioner for Access to Public Information between 2004 and 2014.
-From March 2011, she was the vice-president of the Joint Supervisory Body for Europol, and from 2012 until the end of her term as information commissioner, she was the president of this body of the European Union.
+From March 2011, she was also the vice-president of the Joint Supervisory Body for Europol, and from 2012 until the end of her term as information commissioner, she was the president of this body of the European Union.

+On April 7, 2014, the RTV Slovenia Programming Council selected her as Director-General.
+However, due to procedural issues and subsequent legal disputes, her appointment was annulled.
+The annulment was later ruled unlawful by a higher court in 2016.
+She eventually reached a settlement with RTV Slovenia in 2017 and received €70,000 in compensation.

 After the end of her term as information commissioner, she founded her own law firm.
 Rosana Lemut Strle, became a partner in the law firm in 2016, and the Law Firm is now called Pirc Musar & Lemut Strle.
 Among others she represented Melania Trump, during her husband's US presidency.
 In highly publicized cases she represented politicians of the Social Democrats, the ambassador to the United States Stanislav Vidovič, among others.

 Between 2010 and 2021, Pirc Musar was voted among the top ten most influential lawyers in the country numerous times.
 She co-founded the OnaVe association to connect female experts and promote knowledge.
 From 2015 to 2016, she was the president of the Slovenian Red Cross.

 Pirc Musar has authored or co-authored at least six books on freedom of information and privacy in Slovenian, English, and Croatian.